Police 10 Codes Reference Guide

 Code TypeCodeCommon MeaningNotes

-11-Codes11-41Ambulance NeededUsed primarily by California Highway Patrol.
+11-Codes11-41Ambulance NeededUsed primarily by the California Highway Patrol.

 11-54Suspicious Vehicle